 9. Is your target market a market you’re already in, or a new market?

-A go-to-market strategy template helps you align your teams so that everyone across sales, marketing, product, and engineering is working toward the same goals.
+A Go to Market template helps you align your teams so that everyone across sales, marketing, product, and engineering is working toward the same goals.

 Start with our pre-made GTM strategy template, making any changes you’d like to suit your particular needs.
-Then, follow the steps below to work on your GTM strategy framework in Miro:
+Then, follow the steps below to work on your Go to Market Strategy framework in Miro: